 Having the right data integration tool can allow you to easily collect and collate your results data from your email marketing, blog posts, lead management efforts, and more.

-Once you know what it is that your customers are actually looking for, you can make new content to address that need, which will lead to more sales success with those customers in the future.
+Once you know what it is that your customers are actually looking for, you can make new content to addresses that need, which will lead to more sales success with those customers in the future.

-Challenge #2: Improving Deliverability
+2. Improving Deliverability

 Basically, your deliverability rate is the ratio of the emails you have sent versus how many messages that actually make it into the inboxes of your intended recipients.
 While one might assume that any email that is sent will make it into the recipient's inbox, not every message that is sent will make it into an inbox.

-• "Soft" bounces, which are temporary and usually the result of a full inbox.
+- Soft bounces: These are temporary and usually the result of a full inbox.

-• "Hard" bounces, which result from a more permanent error, such as the email in question not existing.
+- Hard bounces: These result from a more permanent error, such as the email in question not existing.

 Bounces are a problem for two reasons.
 One, internet service providers may block you if you have an especially low deliverability rate.
 Two, a very low deliverability rate represents wasted time, money, and effort trying to reach nonexistent contacts.

 You should have metrics for such information in your marketing software.
 If a contact has been inactive for a long time, remove that contact from the email list.

-Try adding an extra step or two to your email opt-in process, such as entering email information twice, or using an emailed confirmation, or both.
+Try adding an extra step or two to your email opt-in process, such as entering email information twice, using an emailed confirmation, or both.
 This helps to eliminate the honest mistakes that can happen with any form of data entry.

 From time to time, a customer might have to change their email address.
 Either they lose access to an old work email, or they just need to switch addresses to reduce the amount of spam they are getting.

-Challenge #3: Growing and Retaining Subscribers
+3. Growing and Retaining Subscribers